 - The Demon Hunter template from the third edition of Big Eyes, Small Mouth is dedicated to fighting demons, many of which come from the hell dimension of Bazaroth.

-- The Castlevania series is earliest and best known example in gaming, as the entire point of each entry is to protect the people of Transylvania, by battling your way through Count Dracula's legions, to face-off against the Count, himself.
+- The Castlevania series is earliest known example in gaming.
+Each entry has you protecting the people of Transylvania, by battling your way through Count Dracula's legions, to face-off against the Count, himself.
 Earlier games in the series chronicled the exploits of the Belmont Family, though later games featured all new protagonists and, occasionally, the Count's son, Alucard, siding against his father.

 - Dante of Devil May Cry, who is the god of this trope, even before we listed it.
 He mostly fits into the mercenary type.
 As a half-demon, he also happens to be a Hunter of His Own Kind.
 Nero as well in the fourth game.